Hiroshima Peace Memorial Museum 広島平和記念資料館

 Chronicling the horror and hope of one of the most cataclysmic events of modern times

 Arguably the most significant event in modern history, the atomic bombing of Hiroshima and Nagasaki served to shape postwar Japan into the nation it is today.
-The Hiroshima Peace Memorial Museum is an unapologetic look at the history that led up to and culminated in a catastrophic moment in the history of humanity.
+The Hiroshima Peace Memorial Museum is an unapologetic look at the history that culminated in a catastrophic moment in the history of humanity.
 While the exhibitions may be harrowing for some, the museum offers a balanced and extraordinarily human outlook on the devastation wrought on Hiroshima and why the city was selected as a target.

 - A watch that stopped at the exact time the bomb fell on Hiroshima

 - Huge panoramic displays that show the vast destruction wrought by the bomb